Please Note: Once you press play it will take a few seconds for the episode to start playing.

 In the end, regardless of how you choose to capture your 360° imagery, the principle is the same: use multiple cameras to simultaneously record video in all directions and stitch each video feed together so that it forms a seamless sphere of video.

 Making your sphere of video “seamless,” as you’ve probably heard from anyone who’s dabbled in 360° video, is much easier said than done.
 The most common stitching problems you’ll face with 360° video don’t need to be fixed with post-production wizardry however, most of them can be avoided altogether by planning and shooting smartly before you even begin your stitching process.
-Here’s a few tips that will help you capture immersive, professional, and easily stitch-able footage:
+Here are a few tips that will help you capture immersive, professional, and easily stitch-able footage:

 Keep Your Distance